redhat-developer/service-binding-operator/README.md

 That causes the application to be re-deployed.

 Once the new version is up, go the application's route to check the UI.
-In the header you can see `(DB: db-demo)` which indicates that the application is connected to a DB and it's name is `db-demo`.
+In the header you can see `(DB: db-demo)` which indicates that the application is connected to a DB and its name is `db-demo`.
 Now you can try the UI again but now it works!

 When the `ServiceBindingRequest` was created the Service Binding Operator's controller injected the DB connection information as specified in the OLM descriptor below, into the application's `DeploymentConfig` as environment variables via an intermediate `Secret` called `bidning-request`: